Cetacean stranding: Causes

 Multiple strandings in one place are rare, and often attract media coverage as well as rescue efforts.
 The strong social cohesion of toothed whale pods appears to be a key factor in many cases of multiple stranding: If one gets into trouble, its distress calls may prompt the rest of the pod to follow and beach themselves alongside.

 Environmental

 Three Beached Whales, a 1577 engraving by the Flemish artist Jan Wierix, depicts stranded sperm whales.
-Note the incorrectly recorded "nostril" and plausible extruded penis.
+Note the incorrectly recorded "nostril" and death erection.